Educ00/mdisc-2425/docs/mdisc/us14_algorithm_documentation.md

 Conditions:
 - The subgraph must be **connected**
 - Must have exactly **0 or 2 stations of odd degree**

+**How it works**:
+- Build an undirected graph of the railway system.
+- Perform DFS from a station with at least one connection.
+- Check if all connected stations are visited → ensures connectivity.
+- Count stations with an odd number of edges.
+- Return true if the count is 0 or 2.

 ```java
 public boolean isEulerianTrailPossible(boolean onlyElectrified) {